 There are many ways to achieve those two things, from a ketogenic diet to intermittent fasting to IIFYM.

-Ultimately, the “best” diet for losing your gut is one that you can stick to.
+Ultimately, the “best” diet for getting back in shape is one that you can stick to.
 Compliance and consistency trumps most other things when it comes to getting in shape.

 Are you hitting your calorie and protein targets for the day?
 Are you eating mostly wholesome, nutrient-dense foods?
 Are you cutting down on the junk that you know isn’t doing you any good?